rattboi/ews-test/README.md

 ews-test
 ========

-Small demo using Exchange Web Services Java API
+Small demo using Exchange Web Services Java API.
+Outputs the last 10 emails of your Inbox

 build
 =====